-We closed all Coconut current accounts on 30th June 2022, but the good news is that you can still use Coconut!
+All Coconut current accounts were closed during the period Jun-Sep 2022, but the good news is that you can still use Coconut!
 You can find out more about why we closed current accounts here: Why Coconut's Current Accounts Are Closing

 You'll be able to use the app for categorising transactions for connected accounts, sending invoices and much more.
 More importantly we're working on MTD 2024, so we'll be ready for when you need to submit digitally!